sveltecult/franken-ui-site/src/content/docs/introduction.md

                 automating the removal of unused CSS.
             </p>
             <p class="mt-2">
-                If you prefer not to use Tailwind CSS, you can <a class="font-medium underline underline-offset-4" href="https://github.com/sveltecult/franken-ui-releases" target="_blank">pick one pre-built CSS from several themes available</a> and reference it in your HTML.
+                If you prefer not to use Tailwind CSS, you can <a class="uk-link" href="https://github.com/sveltecult/franken-ui-releases" target="_blank">pick one pre-built CSS from several themes available</a> and reference it in your HTML.
 However, opting out of Tailwind CSS means missing out on features like setting custom themes or purging unused classes.